ethersphere/swarm-guide/contents/usage/mru.rst

   GetResourceMetadata(manifestAddressOrDomain string) (*mru.Request, error)

 Returns a ``mru.Request`` object that describes the resource and can be used to construct an update.
-To finish constructing the Request for the update we need to :
+To finish constructing the request for the update we need to :

 * Call ``Request.SetData()`` to put the new data in
 * Call ``Request.Sign()`` to sign the update